 To do this, access the Nginx landing page using your web server’s IP address.
-If you are able to access it, then the software is working properly.
-In case you don’t know the IP address of your web server, you can use the ‘icanhazip.com‘ tool to find it out.
+If you can access it, then the software is working properly.
+If you don’t know the IP address of your web server, you can use the ‘icanhazip.com‘ tool to find it out.

 Follow these steps to access your Nginx landing page:

 - Once opened, type in this command to find the IP address of your server:

 $ curl -4 icanhazip.com

 When you get the IP, open any web browser and type it in the address bar.
 This should lead you to the Nginx landing page.

 With this, you have now completed the basic steps on how to install and configure Nginx on Ubuntu.

 Setting Up Server Blocks.

 Nginx enables you to set up different domains on a single web server.
 This feature is known as “server blocks”.
 In Ubuntu, there is one server block enabled by default.
 This server block functions out of the “/var/www/html” directory.
 The directory works fine for a single website but for multiple sites, it can become a mess.